[Editor’s Note: This article has been updated by removing the name of at least one arrested teen whose charges were dismissed.]

 “I explained that I would like to speak with her son and she arranged to bring him in around 5:30 p.m,” the officer said in his sworn affidavit.
 “Maureen then contacted me around 5 p.m. and stated they had sought counsel and were advised not to give a statement.”

 Yet the juvenile victim provided police with screen shots of the texts Minicus had been sending, indicating that the Darien offender wanted to apologize.

 “Minicus stated in the texts that he knew [the juvenile] was not going anywhere with this incident but wanted to apologize to his father so his father did not make an issue out of it,” the arrest warrant application said.

 When the officer finally did make contact with Minicus’s attorney, he was told that the attorney “was currently out of the country and did not want his client giving a statement without counsel.”

 The attorney “said he would let me know if he changed his mind when he came back from his trip,” the applications said.

 Police never heard back from that attorney.

-Minicus and Joyce each were released on $500 bond and scheduled to appear Dec.
+Minicus and [an arrested teen] each were released on $500 bond and scheduled to appear Dec.
 5 in state Superior Court in Norwalk.
 The 17-year-old’s case was referred to the Juvenile Matters Division of state Superior Court.